DUBvelopers-UW/sample-blog-sanity/README.md

-If you are looking for the completed project, you can find it under the `final` branch.
+If you are looking for the completed project, you can find it under the `final-blog` branch.

 ---